Quick Links

 Subject Overview

 In Art & Photography we provide opportunities for every learner to express their creativity through the visual arts.
-We have several different projects and themes within each year group to allow students to experience and participate in learning new cultures and processes of creating art and photography, studying artists and photographers from many different backgrounds.
+We have several different projects and themes within each year group to allow students to experience and participate in learning new cultures and processes of creating art and photography as well as studying artists and photographers from many different backgrounds.

 Click here to view the Curriculum Overview